 Step 12: So What Now?

-Or how about making a monogram and punching a hole into it, making it into a key chain or necklace?
-A monogram would also be a fun project to do with the kids (but please take the appropriate safety precautions mentioned earlier).
-Punch the hole before you put it in the oven, then each kid will have a unique necklace (or bracelet if you punch two holes) they can wear just by adding some cord or chain.
-As one reader pointed out though, you might not want kids wearing their full names so stick to the monogram!
+Or how about punching a hole into a set of initials to make it into a key chain or necklace?
+It would be a fun – supervised – project to do with the kids for gift giving (please take the appropriate safety precautions mentioned earlier).
+Punch the hole before you put it in the oven, then each kid will have a unique necklace (or bracelet if you punch two holes) to keep or give away.
+Just add some cord or chain.
+As one reader pointed out though, you wouldn’t want kids (or even adults) wearing their first names for safety reasons so stick to just initials if it’s something to be worn in public!

-Speaking of Christmas, the perfect hostess gift for the holidays is this BYOB Holiday Gift Bag: You can add a gift card right in the ‘Eat, Drink and be Merry’ front pocket and you’re golden!
+Speaking of the holidays, the perfect hostess gift for the season is this BYOB Holiday Gift Bag: You can add a gift card right in the ‘Eat, Drink and be Merry’ front pocket and you’re golden!

 My latest upcycled innovation is this CO2 Detector Wall Safe.
 It will help keep your valuables hidden in plain sight!